Dudley Port railway station: Services

 The low level station would generally see local stopping services between Dudley Town and Walsall.
 Great Western Railway services to Birmingham Snow Hill via Great Bridge ran through, but did not stop.
 Services from Birmingham New Street to Dudley generally ran via the Sedgley curve and the high level platforms, however some of these services did run via Walsall and Bescot, using the low level platforms.

 Reopening as West Midlands Metro

 Phase Two of the West Midlands Metro will see the line reopening to carry trams between Walsall, Dudley Port Lower Level, Dudley railway station and the Merry Hill Shopping Centre.
 The closed section of the South Staffordshire Line through Dudley is under construction and was due to re-open in 2022–2023,.
-However due to delays and cost overruns the line is expected to open as far as Dudley by 2025.
-The section to Brierley Hill will begin construction after the first section is complete.
-Funding has not yet been secured for the final section to Merry Hill.
+However, due to delays and cost overruns the line is expected to open as far as Dudley in late 2026.
+The section to Merry Hill is under construction and set to open in 2028.
+Funding has not yet been secured for the final section to Brierley Hill.